Skip to content

 How to Resolve Common Law Separation Disputes in British Columbia?

-While the process for getting a divorce is clear in British Columbia, it is less clear for unmarried couples seeking to end a common law relationship.
+While the process for getting a divorce is clear in British Columbia, it is less clear for unmarried couples seeking to end a common-law relationship.
 That said, there are similarities between the two processes.

 Once the unmarried parties have determined that they want to end their relationship, they should try to resolve their disputes.
-The simplest way to do so is for each of them to retain experienced family law attorneys.
+The simplest way to do so is for each of them to retain experienced family law lawyers.

 Due to their knowledge and understanding of the Family Law Act, such lawyers can offer structured and focused advice that will aid their clients in narrowing and resolving their differences.